-9 Ex.
-B at 14.
-The Financial Conduct Authority ("FCA") succeeded the Financial Services Authority in 2013.
-Case 1:16-cv-05263-AKH Document 230 Filed 09/18/17 Page 10 of 107 company.^{"10} According to Tan, RBS's internal checks were so lax that "anyone at the bank could change LIBOR rates."
-Similarly, others told Bloomberg that "RBS derivatives traders and managers . . . regularly asked inputters to submit rates favorable to their trading positions" as part of Defendants' scheme to manipulate interbank offered rates.11 Chats show that RBS's Stamford office participated in the manipulation of IBOR rates with traders located in Singapore, as Tan discussed manipulative conduct with Stamford, Connecticut-based David Pieri, head of RBS's North American Foreign Exchange forward desk.
+- anticompetitive conduct, identifying at least 34 written requests by RBS traders to manipulate SIBOR and SOR during the Class Period.
+10 These findings are consistent with the pervasive manipulation described by RBS's former head of Asian delta trading, Jimmy Tan, who admitted that "rate manipulation was systemic at RBS and involved traders and managers across the company."
+According to Tan, RBS's internal checks were so lax that "anyone at the bank could change LIBOR rates."
+Similarly, others told Bloomberg that "RBS derivatives traders and managers . . . regularly asked inputters to submit rates favorable to their trading positions" as part of Defendants' scheme to manipulate interbank offered rates.
+12 Chats show that RBS's Stamford office participated in the manipulation of IBOR rates with traders located in Singapore, as Tan discussed manipulative conduct with Stamford, Connecticut-based David Pieri, head of RBS's North American Foreign Exchange forward desk.
 "Nice Libor.
-Our six-month fixing moved the entire fixing, hahahah," Tan wrote in an April 2, 2008 instant message to David Pieri and Neil Danziger.12 16.
-These government settlements, factual findings, and admissions demonstrate that Defendants stopped competing during the Class Period and operated a secret cartel to manipulate SIBOR and SOR by, inter alia, submitting artificial interest rate quotes and engaging in manipulative trades, to maximize their own profits in SIBOR- and SOR-based derivatives at the expense of Plaintiffs and the Class (defined in ¶¶ 81-82, 239).
-17. Given the persistent, pervasive, and secret nature of Defendants' multi-year conspiracy, as well as the negotiated nature of public settlements that have revealed evidence of this conspiracy to date, additional evidentiary support for the claims alleged herein will be unearthed after a reasonable opportunity for discovery.
-10 Vaughan et al., RBS Managers Said to Condone Manipulation of Libor Rates, BLOOMBERG NEWS (Sep.
-25, 2012), available at http://www.bloomberg.com/news/articles/2012-09-24/rbs-managers-said-to-condone-manipulation-of-libor-rates.
-11 Finch et al., supra note 5.
+Our six-month fixing moved the entire fixing, hahahah," Tan wrote in an April 2, 2008 instant message to David Pieri and Neil Danziger.
+13 - 16.
+These government settlements, factual findings, and admissions demonstrate that Defendants stopped competing during the Class Period and operated a secret cartel to manipulate SIBOR and SOR by, inter alia, submitting artificial interest rate quotes and engaging in manipulative trades, to maximize their own profits in SIBOR- and SOR-based derivatives at the expense of Plaintiffs and the Class (defined in ¶ 245).